PawbSocial/network/policies/code_of_conduct.md

 ### **1. Illegal content or conduct**
 Content or conduct that is illegal in the United States is strictly prohibited.
 Pawb.Social services are operated and maintained within the United States and all content must comply with the federal laws of the United States.

-For the avoidance of doubt, this includes but is not limited to: Instructions on how to commit crimes, encouraging acts of violence or terrorism, child pornography or depictions thereof, and unauthorized access or exploitation of computer systems.
+For the avoidance of doubt, this includes but is not limited to: Instructions on how to commit crimes, encouraging acts of violence or terrorism, child sexual abuse material (CSAM) or depictions thereof, and unauthorized access or exploitation of computer systems.

 ### **2. Racism, sexism, homophobia, transphobia, and other discrimination is prohibited**
 We take a hard stance against any form of discrimination or abuse towards users in our community.
 Users who engage in such conduct are not welcome on our platform.